usd-wg/assets/test_assets/TextureFileFormatTests/Readme.md

 This set of assets is intended to test support for loading and rendering basic texture file formats.

+The left material for each texture case is not using opacity.
+The right material is.

 ## Screenshot

 ![screenshot](screenshots/all_files.png)